awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts.md

    You can add multiple accounts at the same time by using a comma\-separated values \(CSV\) file\.
 Add the account ID and email address for each account to add, and then choose **Upload list \(\.csv\)** to bulk\-add accounts\.
 **Important**
 In your \.csv list, accounts must appear one per line\.
-The first line of the \.csv file must contain the following header, as shown in the following example: **Account ID,Email**\.
+The first line of the \.csv file must contain the header\.
+In the header, the first column is **Account ID** and the second column is **Email**\.
 Each subsequent line must contain a valid account ID and email address for the account to add\.
-Separate the account ID and email address with a comma\.
+Here is an example of a \.csv file when viewed in a text editor\.

    ```
    Account ID,Email
    111111111111,user@example.com
    ```
+In a spreadsheet program, the fields appear in separate columns\.
+The underlying format is still comma\-separated\.

 1. After you finish adding accounts, choose **Add**\.
 Then in the **Accounts to be added** section, choose **Next**\.